Student AccommodationFinding you the right place to live during your stay

 - please first read the Agreement for Students booklet (pdf)

-- complete the Homestay Accommodation Application Form (pdf)
+- download and complete the Homestay Accommodation Application Form (editable pdf)

-- return your completed form to the Student Accommodation Team either by email to email@example.com or by post to the address below:
+- save your completed Application Form and return it to the Accommodation Office either by email to email@example.com or by post to the address below:

 Student Accommodation Team